 Dubai is on the threshold of yet another economic leap.
-This bustling emirate is evolving, adapting and adjusting to newer systems of production, distribution, and consumption of goods and services which has invariably created a fertile ground for several new business opportunities.
+This bustling emirate is evolving, adapting, and adjusting to newer systems of production, distribution, and consumption of goods.
+Services which has invariably created a fertile ground for several new business opportunities.

 Yes, Dubai has come a long way from an oil-based economy to a multi-source one.
 Gone are the days when this GCC state relied on oil exports and tourism.
 Today, Dubai has stepped into every business domain and continues to do so.
 So, if you are planning a business setup in Dubai, or aspire to open up your dream venture, now is the time.

 However, before you get excited and book the next ticket to the Mecca of opulence check out the following three W’s.

 1. Why start a business in Dubai?